 We organize guest lectures which are given by internationally renowned researchers (so-called ”area courses“).
 In addition, we coordinate fundamental and other more specialized courses.
 All these courses are held in English.

 We stimulate teambuilding by regularly offering social events for all doctoral students at TU Wien Informatics.

-Wether you enrol within the framework of a doctoral college or pursue our Standard Doctoral Program, your activities follows the TU Wien Informatics general doctoral curriculum.
+Whether you enrol within the framework of a doctoral college or pursue our Standard Doctoral Program, your activities follows the TU Wien Informatics general doctoral curriculum.

-This curriculum is structured into mandatory (“fundamental”) courses and elective (“area”) courses and comprises 18 ECTS of coursework—this is mandatory for all PhD students.
+This curriculum is structured into mandatory (“fundamental”) courses and elective (“area”) courses and comprises 18 ECTS of coursework—this is mandatory for all doctoral students.
 However, as a doctoral candidate in one of our colleges you are required to earn additional ECTS.
-For securing funding, we typically employ PhD students as teaching assistants, project assistants, or in a doctoral college.
+For securing funding, we typically employ doctoral students as teaching assistants, project assistants, or in a doctoral college.
 It is also possible to do doctoral studies as self-funded student.

 The Vienna PhD School of Informatics is open for national and international students (not limited to the European Union).
 We maintain an objective of a 50% quota of international students and a women’s quota of at least 40% (averaged over 3 years).
 Female applicants are explicitly encouraged to apply and will receive preference when equally qualified.
-Applicants should have obtained a master’s degree with distinction.
+Applicants should have obtained a master degree with distinction.

 Visa or Residence Permit

 You might need to apply for a visa or residence permit.
 Applications have to be submitted to your local and/or responsible Austrian consulate or embassy at least four months in advance of your intended entry at TU Wien Informatics.
 Therefore we strongly recommended that you get informed about your particular visa requirements and procedures during the application process.
 You should have obtained the required documents for visa application once you received our confirmation of acceptance.